oguzhnatly/flutter_carplay/README.md

 Removes all of the templates from the navigation hierarchy except the root template.

-- If animated is true, CarPlay animates the presentation of the template.
+- If `animated` is `true`, CarPlay animates the presentation of the template.

 ```dart
 FlutterCarplay.popToRoot(animated: true);